The Hitchin-Kobayashi correspondence, Higgs pairs and surface group representations: Introduction

 \subsubsection{Acknowledgements}

-The authors thank Steven Bradlow, Bill Goldman, Nigel Hitchin, and S.~Ramanan for numerous useful conversations and shared insights.
+The authors thank Olivier Biquard, Steven Bradlow, Carlos Florentino, Bill Goldman, Nigel Hitchin, S.~Ramanan, Roberto Rubio and Alexander Schmitt for useful conversations and shared insights.
 We also thank Olivier Guichard for carefully reading an earlier version of this paper and pointing out a number of typos and mistakes.